amandakhai/capstone/README.md

    **Population and Density Metrics**
    - User Ratings as % of Population: No. of User Ratings here are used as a proxy for traffic in the area and is engineered to become a percent of the population to show penetration
-   - Venue and Coffee Shop per Capita: Number of venues and coffee shops divided by the population per area
+   - Venue and Coffee Shop per Capita: Number of venues and coffee shops scaled based on the population per area

    **Distance Matrix**
    - Venue per Area: Calculating the distance (in meters) between each venue